 Take me to this resource: Vision After Hemispherectomy [Reading with a visual field loss and ideas for accommodations and strategies]

 Many kids with CVI rely on color to support visual attention and recognition.
 Color appears to be a popular compensatory skill for children with CVI; for example, some will color-code objects or 2D forms to support recognition.
-When learning print, color can be used in a variety of ways to support visual access.
+When learning print, color can be used in various ways to support visual access.
 As always, assessment, specifically the Learning Media Assessment (LMA), will help reveal the best way to use color in literacy materials.

 Some students with CVI need the letters to be a specific color, presented on a certain colored background.
 Check out the first resource on this list where Tammy Reisman describes how she learned her student had better access to learning new print words with green, 60 point font on a yellow background.
-As the student became more familiar with the word, these color supports faded and he was able to recognize the word in black font on a white background.
+As the student became more familiar with the word, these color supports faded and he could recognize the word in black font on a white background.

 For some kids with CVI, their LMA results reveal that they learn a new word by its shape and may benefit from word bubbling (Roman).
 The crowding of letters in a word might make it difficult for a child with CVI to recognize each letter within the word.
-The child’s preferred color is drawn around the word so they learn to recognize the shape at first.
+The child’s preferred color is drawn around the word, so they learn to recognize the shape at first.
 Word bubbling is a temporary technique and should fade as the child learns the word.
 Pediatric CVI Society (PCVIS) has a brief overview of this approach.

 Take me to this resource: An approach to literacy.